Finding support for TBI? Connect with people like you.

 by Ben_Munoz on December 18, 2023

 Brain injury occurs when cells in the brain are damaged or destroyed.
 Unfortunately, many children suffer from permanent brain damage at birth.
-Lean about common causes, early signs of brain damage […]
+Lean about common causes, early signs of brain damage in newborns, and treatment options available […]

 • 7 Tips on Preventing Winter Sports Traumatic Brain Injury